 Coloured Markings On Herdwick Sheep

 Herdwick sheep are the native breed of the Lake District, as they live on the fell (mountain).
-They are extremely hardy, this means they can be safely left on unfenced terrain and will not usually wander off their traditional heaf. ewes teach this behaviour to their lambs.
+They are extremely hardy; as a result, they can be safely left on unfenced terrain and will not usually wander off their traditional heaf.
+Ewes teach this behaviour to their lambs.

-For hundreds of years the Shepherd’s Guide has been published which sets out the marks for each flock (some farmsteads have more than one flock of sheep and manage several different marks to keep their individual flocks separate from each other.
-They comprise breeds like the native Herdwick, the Swaledale and some cross breeds.
+For hundreds of years The Shepherd’s Guide has been published, which sets out the marks for each flock (some farmsteads have more than one flock of sheep and manage several different marks to keep their individual flocks separate from each other).
+They comprise breeds like the native Herdwick, the Swaledale, and some cross breeds.

-The sheep are marked regularly throughout the year to ensure that everyone can identify them - but particularly after clipping when the old mark is lost with the fleece.Oblivious to the fact that Shepherds had this covered hundreds of years previously, EU regulations insists that all animals are traceable to their farmstead for food safety reasons and stipulates that every sheep has to have a microchipped tag with 14 digits and a farmstead official number (two tags for adult breeding sheep).
+The sheep are marked regularly throughout the year to ensure that everyone can identify them, but particularly after clipping when the old mark is lost with the fleece.
+Nowadays, oblivious to the fact that shepherds have had this covered hundreds of years previously, EU regulations insists that all animals are traceable to their farmstead for food safety reasons and stipulates that every sheep has to have a microchipped tag with 14 digits and a farmstead official number (two tags for adult breeding sheep).